JustBerkhout/nectar-tutorials/ardc/sec-groups-101/sec-groups-101.md

 You will now see a list of the Security Groups that are available in your project.

 positive
+: **ssh group**
-: By the end of this tutorial you need to have a Security Group that will allow you to connect to an instance using `ssh`.
+By the end of this tutorial you need to have a Security Group that will allow you to connect to an instance using `ssh`.

 If you see a group that is named `ssh` or similar, then